jonathanvansina/docker-compose-nas/README.md

    2. Add the certificates for your created domain
         ![](.images/02-certificate.png)

-I use Let's Encrypt certificates and this is working perfect by this way.
+I use Let's Encrypt certificates and this is working perfect.

 ## Optimized docker-composes